Ryan Tubridy: Children's and cancer charities

+As well as his interest in the welfare of children, Tubridy has assisted in the promotion of other, more adult, initiatives, including the launch of a breast cancer initiative in May 2009.

+In February 2015, Tubridy combined his long-running interests in children and cancer when he officially launched Galway's Hand in Hand support centre, which provides support and counselling services for parents of children with cancer.

 Writing

 For more than €100,000 HarperCollins signed Tubridy as part of a two-book deal.
 They wanted an autobiography but he persuaded them otherwise.
 Tubridy's first book, the 302-page long JFK in Ireland, was launched at the Mansion House, Dublin on 27 October 2010.
+It is a profile of U.S. President John F. Kennedy's 1963 visit to Ireland.
 While researching the book, he discovered that Éamon de Valera had part of John F. Kennedy's speech to Dáil Éireann erased from the record after finding its content offensive.
+In March 2012, Tubridy, referred to as a "tabloid star", made his American television debut, during which he discussed his book, JFK in Ireland.
 Tubridy's second book, The Irish Are Coming, about the influence of Irish people in the UK, was published by William Collins in 2013.

+A first book for children, Patrick and the President, was later published.
+In 2017, to coincide with the centenary of John F. Kennedy's birth, Tubridy read to children from the book at a tea party in County Wexford.

 Tubridy co-wrote the title track, "We Are Where We Are", of Paddy Cullivan's extended play, released in October 2010.
 The writer and broadcaster commented: "Paddy is a pal and we would have conversations a lot over a pint of Guinness".
 He also sang a song on The Late Late Toy Show in 2010, becoming the first host to do such a thing.